Eklavya foundation

 Eklavya is an Indian NGO based in Bhopal, Madhya Pradesh working in the field of education.
-It was registered as an all India in 1982.
-The organization is named after Eklavya, the protagonist of a story in the Mahabharat, for his determination to learn even in the absence of a teacher.

 History

 The organisation traces the beginning of their educational programmes to an earlier programme called Kishor Bharati established in the Narmadapuram district (previous official name is Hoshangabad) of Madhya Pradesh.
 And popularly called the Hoshangabad Experiment or the Hoshangabad Science Teaching Programme (HSTP).
 This education programme professed to contest many of the traditional ways of teaching sciences in schools, emphasising instead on experiments.
 They believed in and promoted the educational practice of learning by doing.
 The Indian writer Arvind Gupta participated in this experiment.